SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 caption: "Photo by Alessio Soggetti on Unsplash"
 excerpt: A Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970.
 Bloom filter is used to test whether an element is a member of a set.
 False positive matches are possible, but false negatives are not – in other words, a query returns either "possibly in the set" or "definitely not in the set".
 ---
-A Bloom filter is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970.
+A Bloom filter is a space-efficient probabilistic data structure[^1], conceived by Burton Howard Bloom in 1970.
 Bloom filter is used to test whether an element is a member of a set.
 False positive matches are possible, but false negatives are not – in other words, a query returns either "possibly in the set" or "definitely not in the set".

 Elements can be added to the set, *but not removed* (though this can be addressed with the counting bloom filter variant).